kubernetes/minikube/site/content/en/docs/Contributing/principles.en.md

 ---
 title: "Principles"
-date: 2019-06-18T15:31:58+08:00
+aliases:
+ - /docs/concepts/principles
 ---

 The primary goal of minikube is to make it simple to run Kubernetes locally, for day-to-day development workflows and learning purposes.
 Here are the guiding principles for minikube, in rough priority order:

 1. Inclusive and community-driven
-1. User-friendly
+2. User-friendly
-1. Support all Kubernetes features
+3. Support all Kubernetes features
-1. Cross-platform
+4. Cross-platform
-1. Reliable
+5. Reliable
-1. High Performance
+6. High Performance
-1. Developer Focused
+7. Developer Focused

 Here are some specific minikube features that align with our goal: